coffee-fueled-dev/very-coffee/packages/app/src/blog/tam/learn/post.md

-# TAM-Learn
+# TA-Learn

-TAM-Learn extends TAM with dynamics for port evolution.
+TA-Learn extends TA with dynamics for port evolution.

 ## Invariants